christoffer-nylen/backstrace/README.md

 # backstrace
 **backstrace** searches for PATTERNS in each file that was opened by a process that was traced using [strace](https://man7.org/linux/man-pages/man1/strace.1.html).
-The tool analyzes an strace FILE where the `-ttt` format has been used and the syscall for `OPEN` has been traced (default).
+The tool accepts an strace FILE where the `-ttt` format has been used and the syscall for `OPEN` has been traced.

 For example, if you would like to understand which files to start look if you get a cryptic output message from a complex build system.